Bolajiadesina/AlgorithmAndDS/src/JPInterview.md

     Reverse string.
 XX
     Post order binary tree--
     Simple sorting algorithm XX
-    Given an input of parentheses, determine if the input is well-formed and valid implement stl vector
+    Given an input of parentheses, determine if the input is well-formed and valid XX implement stl vector
-    Write the algorithm for factorial
+    Write the algorithm for factorial--
-    find middle node of a singly linked list
-    Reverse string without inbuilt function
+    find middle node of a singly linked list  XX Reverse string without inbuilt function     XX
     Given a string, replace alphabet to lowercase, skip special character, and if found number than replace it with 10-num.
+XX
     Given a red black tree.
 Every node contains left, right node.
-Store node info in some data structure and search the node in DS and get left right node
+Store node info in some data structure and search the node in DS and get left right node--
     Sql questions - What are indexes?
 Given two tables.
-How to write join query based on some conditions.
-    Given two array list.
-Print the unique numbers. a1= {1,2,3,4) a2= {2,3,5,6} o/p- {1.2.3.4.5.6}
+How to write join query based on some conditions.-- Given two array list.
+Print the unique numbers. a1= {1,2,3,4) a2= {2,3,5,6} o/p- {1.2.3.4.5.6} XX
-    Write merge sort algorithm and explain its time complexity DBMS transactions

     Given a string, sort its words
     You have a three gallon bucket and a five gallon bucket, how do you get four gallons?
     The reverse and add function starts with a number, reverses its digits, and adds the reverse to the original.
 If the sum is not a palindrome, repeat this procedure until it does.
 Write a program that takes number as a string and gives the resulting palindrome (if one exists).
 If it took more than 1,000 iterations (additions) or yield a palindrome that is greater than 4,294,967,295, assume that no palindrome exist for the given number.
 The output should be the number of additions performed and the end number.